 - Job-sharing Employment

-Under the regulations of the Decree, terms related to annual leaves and severance pay are to be decided based on the employment model to ensure the protection of rights of the employer and the employee.
+Under the Decree’s regulations, terms related to annual leaves and severance pay are to be decided based on the employment model to protect the rights of the employer and the employee.

 DEFINING PART-TIME, TEMPORARY AND FLEXIBLE WORK MODELS

-- Full-time work: employment with a single employer for entirety of daily working shifts.
+- Full-time work: Employment with a single employer for the entirety of daily working shifts.

-- Part-time work: working under one or more employment contracts for specific working hours/days.
+- Part-time work: Working under one or more employment contracts for specific working hours/days.
+Read our guide on working part-time in the UAE to find out more details.

-- Temporary work: employment that ends upon the completion of specified contractual hours or project(s).
+- Temporary work: Employment ends upon completing specified contractual hours or project(s).

-- Flexible work: employment that allows for working days and hours to change based on operational workload and requirements.
+- Flexible work: Employment allows working days and hours to change based on operational workload and requirements.

-- Remote work: employee can fully or partially work from outside the office, city and/or country.
+- Remote work: Employees can fully or partially work from outside the office, city and/or country.

 MAXIMUM WORK HOURS

-It’s also essential to note that the maximum work hours are 48 hours per week and 8 hours per day, (9 hours including lunch break) under Article 17 (1) of the Federal Decree-Law No (33) of 2021 on the Regulation of Labour Relations (the “New Employment Law”).
+It’s also essential to note that the maximum work hours are 48 hours per week and 8 hours per day (9 hours including lunch break) under Article 17 (1) of the Federal Decree-Law No (33) of 2021 on the Regulation of Labour Relations (the “New Employment Law.”)
+During the Holy Month of Ramadan, work duration has to be reduced by 2 hours.

-The rule for work also comes under Article 7 clause 1 of the Federal Decree-Law No (47) of 2021 On the Standard General Rules of Work in the United Arab Emirates (the “New Employment Rules”).
+The work rule also comes under Article 7, clause 1 of the Federal Decree-Law No (47) of 2021.

-However, Article 7(2) of the New Employment Law also suggests that the Cabinet may increase or decrease the daily work hours for certain economic sectors or categories or workers with the proposal of the minister and in coordination with the concerned company.
+However, Article 7(2) of the New Employment Law also suggests that the Cabinet may increase or decrease the daily work hours for particular economic sectors/categories or workers with the minister’s proposal and in coordination with the concerned company.

 EMPLOYMENT CONTRACTS

-The new order stipulates that a fixed-term contract (limited) should not last longer than three years.
+The updated law stipulates that a fixed-term contract (limited) should not exceed three years.
 If both parties agree, the contract can be renewed or extended for a similar or shorter amount of time.

-Unlimited employment contracts are to be converted into fixed-term employment contracts according to the amendments.
-Within one year of the existing agreement’s effective date, these contracts must comply with the restrictions, controls and processes outlined in the new decree by law.
-They may be extended for longer durations by the Council of Ministers if necessary in the public interest.
+According to the amendments, unlimited employment contracts are to be converted into fixed-term employment contracts.
+Within one year of the agreement’s effective date, these contracts must comply with the restrictions, controls and processes outlined in the decree by law.
+They may be extended for longer durations by the Council of Ministers if necessary (in the public interest).

 PROBATION

-The new labour law implements the following rulings on probation:
+The labour law 2022 implements the following rulings on probation:

-- The worker’s probationary period in the UAE must not exceed six months.
+- The worker’s UAE probation period must not exceed six months.

-- Employees who wish to quit during probation have to serve a 30-day notice period.
+- Employees who wish to quit during probation must serve a 30-day notice period.

 - A 14-day notice period has to be served if the employee decides to leave the country during probation.